rapidez/docs/src/0.x/package-development.md

 ## Vue Events

-Rapidez emits some custom Vue events you can use to hook into with [`$on`](https://vuejs.org/v2/api/#vm-on).
+Rapidez emits some custom Vue events you can hook into with [`$on`](https://vuejs.org/v2/api/#vm-on).
 This is used for example within the [Rapidez Mollie](https://github.com/rapidez/mollie) package, have a look at the [`mollie.js`](https://github.com/rapidez/mollie/blob/master/resources/js/mollie.js) file.

 Event | Explanation
 --- | ---